epicnotgames/Maths-Interpretor/README.md

 # Maths Interperator
- Basic calculator in the command line like python
+ Basic calculator in the command line like python but better